cristianomartinsdias82/TheGame/Execution and deployment instructions.txt

 3. Invoke the endpoint 5 for leaderboards

 Running the solution automated tests (both unit and integration ones)
-1. Open command prompt and go to "TheGame" solution directory.
+1. Open command prompt and go to "TheGame" solution directory<br/>
-2. Next, type the following:
+2. Next, type the following:<br/>
    dotnet test [HIT ENTER]